-X-ray fluorescence analysis the analysis of the data showed that the concentration of Fe at site 1 increases over the years, at sites 2 and 4 the maximum concentration (30±3.3 mg/kg and 128.5±4.2 mg/kg) occurs in the third year of life of the needles of Norway spruce.
+X-ray fluorescence analysis the analysis of the data showed that the concentration of Fe at site 1 increases over the years, at sites 2 and 4 the maximum concentration $(30\pm3.3 \text{ mg/kg} \text{ and } 128.5\pm4.2 \text{ mg/kg})$ occurs in the third year of life of the needles of Norway spruce.
 The concentration of Cu in the needles of Norway spruce at sites 1, 3 and 4 is unevenly distributed, at site 2 a decrease in the concentration of Cu by 1.4 mg/kg is observed from the first to the third year of life of the needles.
 The concentration of Cu at all test sites is less than the established required amount of the element.
 At sites 2, 3 and 4 an increase in the concentration of Zn from the first to the third year of life of the needles is observed, at site 1 the concentration differs significantly (p=0.05).
 The concentration of Zn at all test sites is within the permissible norm.
+The concentration of Sr at sites 1, 3 and 4 differs significantly from each other, at site 2 its increase is observed (p=0.05).
 The concentration of Hg and Pb in spruce needles at the test sites does not exceed the norm.

-1. Zhuk, E. J. Workshop on individual work: integrated environmental practice by O. V. Kolesneva, A. V. Kamornikova. - Minsk: MGEI im.
-A. D. Sakharov, 2006. - 84 p.

-2. Poznyak, S.S.
-MVI mass fraction of chemical elements in samples of plant and animal origin by X-ray fluorescence method using the SER-001 X-ray energy spectrometer Loseva L.P; Zhiltsova J.V; Savenok E.I - Minsk: MGEI im.
+- 1. Zhuk, E. J. Workshop on individual work: integrated environmental practice by O. V. Kolesneva, A. V. Kamornikova.
+Minsk: MGEI im.
+A. D. Sakharov, 2006.
+84 p. - Poznyak, S.S.
+MVI mass fraction of chemical elements in samples of plant and animal origin by X-ray fluorescence method using the SER-001 X-ray energy spectrometer Loseva L.P; Zhiltsova J.V; Savenok E.I Minsk: MGEI im.
 A.D.
-Sakharov, 2009. - 5 p.
+Sakharov, 2009.
+5 p.